 The Dicastery of Evangelization released a note on configuration and opening of Holy Doors in Cathedral Churches, in International and National Shrines, as well as in other particularly significant places of worship as the Ordinary Jubilee “Pilgrims of Hope” 2025 approaches.
 Only the papal Basilicas of Saint Peter, Saint John Lateran, Saint Mary Major, and Saint Paul Outside the Walls and exceptionally [at Holy Father’s personal desire] ‘a Prison’ to be announced will host Holy Doors.

-Archbishop Gustavo has approved designated pilgrimage sites to celebrate the Jubilee (local and universal) within the Archdiocese of San Antonio.
+Archbishop Gustavo has approved designated pilgrimage sites to celebrate the Jubilee within the Archdiocese of San Antonio.

 Pastor: Fr.
 Pat O’Brien